A Quantum Router Architecture for High-Fidelity Entanglement Flows in Quantum Networks: Code Availability

 \section{Code Availability}

-The NetSquid simulation code is available for download by request at https://netsquid.org/.
-The additional code used to generate data in this work is available from the corresponding author upon reasonable request.
+The NetSquid simulation package is available for download by request at https://netsquid.org/.
+The additional code used to generate data in this work is presently available at https://github.com/leeyuan13/NetSquidSim.